ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/setup.md

 - Ubuntu can now be launched in the same way as any other Windows 10 application, such as searching for and selecting Ubuntu in the Start menu.

 **Note:** When launched for the first time, Ubuntu will inform you that it’s "Installing" and you’ll need to wait a few moments.
 Then enter a username and password specific to your Ubuntu installation, which don’t need to be the same as your Windows 10 credentials.
 With this step complete, you’ll find yourself at the Ubuntu bash command line.

-### Mac OS Tips

-1. To download R, visit [https://cran.r-project.org/](https://cran.r-project.org/) and at the top of the page, select the macOS operating system.
-- Select the "Download R for macOS" link on the main page.
-- Select the "base" link in the Subdirectories.
-- Select the "R-4.1.2.pkg" link, and the R installer will begin to download.
-- Open the installer and follow the instructions.

-2. To download RStudio, visit [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download) and follow the instructions to:
-- “1.
-Install R”, which you have already done.
-- “2.
-Download RStudio Desktop”
-- Select the "Download RStudio for Mac" button and the R Studio installer will begin to download.
-- Open the installer and follow the installation instructions.

 ## **Necessary R Package - edgeR**